Scale

 In this ever-changing, fast paced world of work, one of the most reliable and practical tools for recruitment purposes is psychometric testing.
 Psychometric testing can reveal a significant amount of information about a candidate in a short time.
 A one hour assessment can reveal cognitive ability, personality characteristics, work values, skills acquired, tendency to be honest/embellish, to name just a few abilities and behavioural tendencies.

-RightPeople has a wide range of research based, tried and tested assessment tools that are continually evolving.
-Our packages can be tailored – longer and more detailed assessments for permanent staff, higher level assessments for managerial roles or shorter, skill-based assessments for part-time or casual roles.
-An employee to be hired for one specific purpose (e.g. data entry) can be given a clerical skills assessment to ensure they have the right skills set to perform the job.
-For longer term jobs psychometric testing can be the first step in ensuring a candidate has the right values, attitudes and ability to be considered for the next step in a recruitment process.
+RightPeople has a wide range of research-based, tried and tested assessment tools that are continually evolving.
+We tailor our packages to suit your needs—whether you require longer, more detailed assessments for permanent staff, higher-level assessments for managers, or shorter, skill-based tests for part-time or casual roles.
+If you’re hiring someone for a specific task, such as data entry, you can use a clerical skills assessment to confirm they have the right skill set.
+For long-term positions, psychometric testing becomes the first step in identifying candidates with the values, attitudes and abilities needed to move forward in the recruitment process.

 Want to know more about our assessment tools?
 Contact RightPeople today.